 A fin whale (Balaenoptera physalus) skeleton is suspended from the ceiling in the museum’s entrance; photo © Inexhibit

 The exhibition is divided into three main sections.
 The first section, entitled On the tracks of life features a sequence of galleries dedicated to fossils and paleontology, the rooms are “unified” by a continuous winding plane running across all galleries and supporting display cases and specimens.
 This section focuses on the history of life on planet Earth from the Precambrian to the Cenozoic era and also includes a gallery specifically dedicated to dinosaurs.

-The second section, Collecting to astonish, collecting for research, begins in three visually impressive rooms, dedicated to Venetian explorers, which narrate the history of scientific expeditions by using an intentionally “old-fashioned” style; explorers’ memorabilia and artifacts are placed into imposing glass and wood cabinets in the main gallery, while a number of hunting trophies and stuffed animals are arranged onto the walls of the two adjoining rooms.
-This section also features an an octagonal 18th-century-style cabinet of curiosities accommodating a bizarre collection of “nature’s wonders”.
+The second section, Collecting to astonish, collecting for research, begins in three visually impressive rooms, dedicated to Venetian explorers, which narrate the history of scientific expeditions by using an intentionally “old-fashioned” style; explorers’ memorabilia and artifacts are placed in imposing glass and wood cabinets in the main gallery, while a number of hunting trophies and stuffed animals are arranged onto the walls of the two adjoining rooms.
+This section also features an octagonal 18th-century-style cabinet of curiosities with a bizarre collection of “nature’s wonders”.

 The museum’s entrance from Salizada del Fondego dei Turchi, and the small entrance garden; photos © Inexhibit

 “On the tracks of life” gallery, the Dinosaurs’ hall; photo © Inexhibit

 Views of the “On the tracks of life” gallery, mostly featuring specimens dating from 600 million to about one million years ago; photos © Inexhibit

 The hunting trophies room, and some views of the “cabinet of curiosities”; photos © Inexhibit